 The law recognises that such circumstances can easily come forth and as such has provided an array of options to firstly, prevent such situations from arising and secondly, to help alleviate the potential impact on a spouse when assets have been successfully hidden.

 The first option is to make an application for an order under section 37 of the Matrimonial Causes Act 1973; an order under this section can assist with two outcomes.
-Firstly, the order can prevent a spouse from disposing their assets if they are in the process of finalising the transaction, transfer or sale of the assets.
-This is an extremely effective method as it prevents the spouse from taking financial advantage of another and therefore assists in ensuring that a full financial disclosure is provided.
+Firstly, the order can prevent a spouse from disposing of their assets if they are in the process of finalising the transaction, transfer or sale of the assets.
+This is an extremely effective method as it prevents the spouse from taking financial advantage of another and therefore assists in ensuring that full financial disclosure is provided.

-An order under section 37 of the Matrimonial Causes Act 1973 can also require a spouse whom has disposed of assets to transfer the assets back.
+An order under section 37 of the Matrimonial Causes Act 1973 can also require a spouse who has disposed of assets to transfer the assets back.
 With both of the above options under section 37, it must be shown that the disposition of the asset was made in order to prevent the other spouse from receiving a full and fair financial settlement.

 In the case of AC v DC (No 1) EWHC 2032 (Fam), Lord Mostyn J stated that the spouse wishing to rely on section 37 of the Matrimonial Causes Act 1973 must establish that:

 - the other spouse disposed of the asset with the intention of defeating a spouse’s claim for financial settlement;

 - the disposition of the asset did defeat the other spouse’s claim for a financial settlement, either by preventing a settlement or by reducing the settlement amount; and

 - as a result, the court should exercise its discretion and require the transfer of the disposed asset.

 It is clear that the law has attempted to assist in providing a fair and balanced financial settlement by providing spouses with the equitable right to request the cancellation of a sale and/or transfer of an asset.